-Coonstripe Shrimp begin their lives as free swimming larvae.
+Coonstripe Shrimp begin their lives as free-swimming larvae.
 They molt a number of times allowing them to grow.
-After the last larval molt, the shrimp settles on the bottom to begin living a shrimps life.
+After the last larval molt, the shrimp settles on the bottom to begin living a shrimps’ life.

-Coonstripe shrimp are among the relatively few animals that starts out life as a male and later transform into a female for the rest of their lifetime.
+Coonstripe shrimp are among the relatively few animals that start out life as a male and later transform into a female for the rest of their lifetime.
 Although some Coonstripe Shrimp start out as females and remain that way for life.

 During mating the male and female grasp while the male deposits a packet of sperm on the underside of the female.
-The females extrudes her eggs which are fertilized by the sperm, and then they become attached to setae in the brood chamber.
+The females extrude their eggs which are fertilized by the sperm, and then they become attached to setae in the brood chamber.
 Female coonstripes can carry up to 4,000 developing eggs throughout winter and into spring, at this time the female hatches her eggs.
 Although a few of these female shrimp may live to 4 years of age and spawn a second time, most do not.

-A female coonstripe shrimp may reach a total length of 14 cm but the usual length is not over 10 cm.
+A female coonstripe shrimp may reach a total length of 14 cm, but the usual length is not over 10 cm.
 The irregular striping of brown and red on the abdomen gave rise to its common name.
 It inhabits sand or gravel bottoms, usually where a rapid tidal current flows.